Graveyard of Empires - Chapter 2

 "What are you talking about?"

-Vivian held a data pad out to Wade.
-He took it and glanced at it: it was currently displaying a list of names.
+Vivian held a datapad out to Argus.
+He took it and glanced at it.

 "Look again."

 Wade bit back his annoyance and glanced at the pad again.
-Christian Blain, Anthony Walton, Georgia Winterton.
-He scanned through the names but didn’t see anything immediately strange about it.
+Christian Blain, Anthony Walton, Georgia Winderton.
+"A lot of high profile students," he said.
+"This is the new group coming next week, correct?"

 "Number twenty-nine."

-Wade scanned farther down the list and read the name.
+Wade scanned further down the list and read the name.
+Abigail Walton.

 "Oh..." he mumbled.
 "Oh no."